JasonDWilson/helper-dates/README.md

 # jwPro Date Helpers

-*This project contains of number of date related to helper functions and extension methods.*
+*This project contains of number of date related helper functions and extension methods.*

 ## Current primary functions:
 - identify special dates or holidays